DN6/giffusion/README.md

 2. **Frame Rate:** Set the frame rate for the output.

 ## References

+Giffusion would not be possible without the following resources ❤️

 1. Prompt format is based on the work from [Deforum Art](https://deforum.github.io/)
 2. Inspiration Button uses the [Midjourney Prompt Generator](https://huggingface.co/spaces/doevent/prompt-generator) Space by DoEvent